wallabag/wallabag/README.md

 # Poche v2

-This a Proof of Concept of Poche v2 using the PHP micro-framework [Silex](http://silex.sensiolabs.org).
+This is a Proof of Concept of Poche v2 using the PHP micro-framework [Silex](http://silex.sensiolabs.org).

 # Installation